EdelCorbett/CREATE-DREAMS/README.md

 * There is an Error still showing but this error is due to Google map used on the contact page, I have tested it on multiple devices and everything work as it should.

+## Mistakes
+* During the initial stages of the project I didnt commit or have clear commit messages as the project progressed I made improvements to this.

 # Deployment